Security, Architecture, Compliance

 Ingress and Egress Controls

-Ingress controls define what data can enter a zone:
+Ingress controls define what data can enter a zone (like security screening at an airport):

-• Data loss prevention (DLP) scans outbound streams for sensitive patterns (credit cards, SSNs)
+• Data Loss Prevention (DLP) scans outbound streams for sensitive patterns like credit cards and SSNs

-• Watermarking embeds tracking identifiers for leak detection
+• Watermarking embeds invisible tracking identifiers for leak detection (like serial numbers on documents)

 Monitoring and Auditing